Tulsa Counselors Offer Treatment for Chronic Pain

 - We’ll develop “flare-day” plans for you to use when you have a REALLY bad pain day(s)

 We know you have been through a lot already with your chronic pain.
 You’re tired of looking for treatments that don’t really relieve the pain.
 If you have chronic pain, you know that the pain will probably never completely go away.
-But, if you are interested in learning how to manage your pain better and take back some of the things that pain has taken from you, call Christi, our intake coordinator, today at 918-505-4367 or complete the “Contact Us” form on the home page.
+But, if you are interested in learning how to manage your pain better and take back some of the things that pain has taken from you, call our admin team, Christi or Brittany at 918-505-4367 or complete the “Contact Us” form on the home page.